Expect More from the Networking: DDoS Mitigation by FITT in Named Data Networking: Introduction

 \section{Introduction}

+Distributed Denial of Service (DDoS) attacks have plagued the Internet for decades and often capitalize on inherent properties of today's TCP/IP networking model~\cite{osterweil202021,ddos-market-size}.
+While the Internet's current TCP/IP architecture has achieved unprecedented success, its weakness has also been utilized by attackers to launch DDoS attacks.
+The ever-increasing size, frequency, and sophistication of DDoS attacks calls for new approaches that can be partially or fully deployed imminently.
+We propose that this urgent need may accelerate our consideration of a new Internet architecture, and that evidence exists that there may now be economic \emph{incentives} for large operators to upgrade their existing infrastructures to embrace it.

-Distributed Denial of Service (DDoS) attacks have plagued the Internet for decades, and often capitalize on inherent properties of today's TCP/IP networking model.
-Starting with early DDoS examples (e.g., attacks from the Trin00 botnet in 1999~\cite{trin00}) through to recent attacks from the Mirai botnet~\cite{mirai-botnet}, the remediation techniques used suggest that our defensive tactics may not be fundamentally keeping pace with attackers.
-Rather, with attacking botnets swelling in size to hundreds of thousands, and even millions, attacks have grown large enough that their attack volume rivals provisioned capacity of DDoS mitigation providers.
-The Mirai botnet serves as a quintessential example, in that it was used to launch some of the largest DDoS attacks in history, and it did so using compromised devices that primarily included Internet of Things (IoT) devices and household appliances that were both easily discoverable and poorly protected~\cite{mirai-botnet}.
-In many noteworthy modern instances, DDoS has evolved to being more distributed than ever and to using increasingly application-level semantics (e.g. reflective amplification attacks using DNS, NTP, memcached, etc.).
-Service operators, providers, and mitigation services~\cite{akamai-prolexic, neustar-ddos, cloudflare-ddos} have had little recourse but to centralize defenses and backhaul and disrupt application semantics of malicious traffic, or to absorb undisrupted attack traffic (``packet love'') in large DDoS mitigation service networks.
-In efforts to meet the distributed threat posed by DDoS with distributed remediation in incrementally deployable ways, approaches like BGP's FlowSpec~\cite{RFC5575}, Remote Triggered Back-Holing (RTBH)~\cite{RFC5635}, etc. have attempted to coordinate defenses at the network-level.
-However, DDoS Tactics, Techniques, and Procedures (TTPs) are sufficiently nuanced as to need Deep Packet Inspection (DPI), and network-level remediation lacks the necessary expressiveness to encode the TTPs in network-level remediations.
-This has, therefore, led to collateral damage or lack of adoption of these protocols and techniques.
+Indeed, starting with early DDoS examples (e.g., attacks from the Trin00 botnet in 1999~\cite{trin00}) through to recent attacks from the Mirai botnet~\cite{understanding-mirai}, the remediation techniques used in today's Internet suggest that our defensive tactics may not be fundamentally keeping pace with attackers~\cite{osterweil202021}.
+Rather, with attacking botnet nodes swelling in size to hundreds of thousands, and even millions, attacks have grown large enough that their attack volume rivals provisioned capacity of DDoS mitigation providers.
+The Mirai botnet serves as a quintessential example, in that it was used to launch some of the largest DDoS attacks in history, and it did so using compromised devices that primarily included Internet of Things (IoT) devices and household appliances that were both easily discoverable and poorly protected~\cite{understanding-mirai}.
+We note that DDoS has evolved to being \emph{more distributed} than ever, and to increasingly using application-level semantics (e.g. reflective amplification attacks using DNS, NTP, memcached, etc.).
+On the other hand, service operators, providers, and mitigation services~\cite{akamai-prolexic, neustar-ddos, cloudflare-ddos} have had little recourse but to \emph{centralize defenses} and backhaul or black-hole undisrupted attack traffic (``packet love'') in large DDoS mitigation service networks.
+These DDoS mitigation approaches haul offending packets deeper into the network and require an ever increasing amount of deep packet inspection and state in terms of flow semantics to filter out attack packets, thus they do not scale well.